wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 # **Lecture 2: Review of data and graphing**

 ::::: columns
 ::: {.column width="60%"}
 -   We covered
--   How to design a well-organized project
+    -   How to design a well-organized project structure
     -   How to implement good naming conventions
         -   Controlled vocabulary
         -   Including units in names
     -   Create and use metadata effectively
     -   Build tidy, well-structured spreadsheets
--   Understand data repositories
--   Create effective visualizations with ggplot2
+    -   Create visualizations with ggplot2
 :::

 ::: {.column width="40%"}